greg-js/arch-wiki-md-repo/wiki/_content/english/Apache HTTP Server.md

 ### TLS/SSL

+**Warning:** If you plan on implementing SSL/TLS, know that some variations and implementations are [still](https://weakdh.org/#affected) [vulnerable to attack](https://en.wikipedia.org/wiki/Transport_Layer_Security#Attacks_against_TLS.2FSSL "wikipedia:Transport Layer Security").
+For details on these current vulnerabilities within SSL/TLS and how to apply appropriate changes to the web server, visit [http://disablessl3.com/](http://disablessl3.com/) and [https://weakdh.org/sysadmin.html](https://weakdh.org/sysadmin.html)

 [openssl](https://www.archlinux.org/packages/?name=openssl) provides TLS/SSL support and is installed by default on Arch installations.

 In `/etc/httpd/conf/httpd.conf`, uncomment the following three lines: